json-api-dotnet/JsonApiDotNetCore/docs/usage/meta.md

 # Metadata

-We support two ways to add json:api meta to your responses: global and per resource.
+We support two ways to add JSON:API meta to your responses: global and per resource.

 ## Global Meta